Root Cause Analysis "The Five Whys"

 Answer: There is no maintenance requirement for cleaning, inspection, or repair.

 The fifth “why” is referred to as the corrective action level of why, also known as the root cause.
-After identifying the root cause, the next step involves development of an action plan to address the problem.
+When conducting a five whys accident analysis, identify the root cause.
+Then, develop an action plan to address the problem.
 The analysis team in this example worked to identify all potential means to eliminate, reduce, or control the hazard prior to deciding on the most feasible option.
 The identified corrective action involved replacing the steel gutters with aluminum gutters that are less likely to deteriorate.
 An annual inspection and gutter cleaning were also added to the facility’s preventative maintenance program.
 In the short term, pedestrian traffic was diverted from the area until the new gutters were installed.

 As you can see, the corrective action was much more effective than just applying de-icer to the area.
 “Five Why” analysis has its limitations, but in the absence of another analysis tool, it can be a good place to start.